|On this page|

 Enable Terrain Adaptation

-Adjusts the agents' legs to conform to the terrain.
+When turned on, adjusts the agents' legs to conform to the terrain.

 Lean Angle Per Frame